Meadowsys/wiwi/src/serialiser_binary_2/README.md

 If the string is either 0 bytes long (ie. empty string), or is length 33 bytes or longer, first encode the marker byte `0x08`, followed by an unsigned variable length integer encoding the byte length of the string.

 After writing the marker byte(s), write the string in verbatim (ie. during deserialisation you should be able to zero-copy deserialise it just by doing something like `std::str::from_str(&input[pos..pos + len]`, where `len` is the length of the string, and `pos` is the current position in deserialisation)).

+## chars

+A char is an integer value representing a unicode codepoint.

+A codepoint is any value between `0` and `0x10ffff`, excluding the surrogate ranges (`0xd800` to `0xdfff`).

+Since the range of values is small enough to fit in a u24, we do just that.
+First encode the char marker (`0xc0`), then the codepoint value in the following 3 bytes, for a total of 4 bytes used.

 ## arrays